Advice on how Osteopathy can treat your low back neck joint pain or sciatica.

 Do you offer some sort of check-up service for people even if they are not in any pain?

 I am happy to check for disturbances in patterns of movement throughout the body including tension-holding patterns, muscles, large joints, small joints, and spinal segments, as well as checking postural imbalances that could cause problems later down the line.
 A normal consultation fee applies, because the session includes an in-depth osteopathic assessment, with professional opinion and advice will be given.

 What are the preferred methods of payment?

-As of December 2018, payment to me at any of my clinics can be by:
+Payment to me at my clinic can be by: